rimhajal/mapstatic/docs/installation/contacts.rst

 Contacts
 =========

-If one has any remark or improvment, one can fill out a pull request on `Github`_.
+If there are any remarks or notes you wish to make, kinldy reach out to us or make a pull request on `Github`_.

 .. _Github: https://github.com/rimhajal/mapstatic

-One can also reach us using the email adresses just below :
+Our email addresses:

     * rim.alhajal@etu.umontpellier.fr
     * thiziri.abchiche@etu.umontpellier.fr